Quartz.Plugins provides some useful ready-made plugins for your convenience.

 }

-The same extension method then works with all configuration styles:
+The same extension method works wherever an IQuartzBuilder does, which is both configuration styles: